preaction/Organized-Development-With-Tmux/README.md

 ## Abstract

+Tmux is a terminal multiplexer that enables the use of multiple shells in a terminal.

 ## Covered Topics

-Managing windows and panes
+* Managing windows and panes
-Configuration
+* Configuration
-Layouts
+* Layouts

 # COPYRIGHT AND LICENSE